Yungflashh/yungflashh/README.md

 ## About

-I'm a full-stack JavaScript engineer who designs, builds, and ships production-grade products — independently.
+I'm a full-stack engineer who designs, builds, and ships production-grade products — independently.
 I work across the entire stack, from pixel-perfect React Native UIs to scalable Node.js APIs, and I handle the full lifecycle on every project I take on.

 Most of my products are built for Nigerian and African users: Naira pricing, local payment infrastructure (Paystack), Nigerian device brands, and mobile-first constraints.
 I don't just build for demos — I build for real people.